The Bylaws of the Ravenswood Neighbors Association

 Governance and Advisory Council

 The Advisory Council shall be the governing body of the Association and shall manage its affairs.
 The Advisory Council shall have full authority to undertake any action in furtherance of the purposes of the Association, provided such action is consistent with the by-laws of the Association.

 The Advisory Council shall consist of between three (3) and nine (9) members (hereafter referred to as “Council Members”).

 Section 3.2 – Qualifications and Advisory Council Composition

-Any Member or Friend of the Association as defined in Article 2 in good standing who is willing and able to serve if elected shall be eligible for nomination and election as a Council Member.
+Any Member of the Association as defined in Article 2 in good standing who is willing and able to serve if elected shall be eligible for nomination and election as a Council Member.
 Candidates must review and agree to the expectations for Council Members as specified in Section 3.4 prior to nomination.

-Section 3.3 – Election and Tenure
+Section 3.3 – Tenure and Election

 Section 3.4 – Expectations of Council Members

 All Members who agree to serve on the Advisory Council must agree to the following expectations prior to nomination and election: 1.
 To serve for a term of two years.
 2. To serve on at least one committee during this tenure.
 3. To actively promote the interests and public image of the Association.
 4. To attend a minimum of three (3) out of four (4) quarterly meetings to be held in the months specified in Section 3.5.
 5. To attend the April quarterly meeting each year.
 6. To participate in the recruiting of prospective new Advisory Council members on an annual basis.